hmakelin/gisnav/docs/pages/advanced_configuration.rst

 The Publish Method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The :class:`.MapNavNode` base class defines a :meth:`.publish` abstract method and leaves it to the implementing class to decide what to do with the computed output.
+The :class:`.BaseNode` base class defines a :meth:`.publish` abstract method and leaves it to the implementing class to decide what to do with the computed output.
 The data provided to the method is defined in :class:`.OutputData`.